 Skip to content

 The site of the former Bötzow Brewery is situated within walking distance of Berlin’s Alexanderplatz and Friedrichshain public park.
 Since its initial opening in 1885, the Bötzow family attached great importance to the running of a modern brewery.
-This is reflected in the co-existence of the representative production yard together with a public beer garden, which became a popular destination for excursions.
-In 1886, the brewery was appointed purveyor to the royal court.
-Following numerous extensions and conversions, the grounds were damaged in parts during World War II, the entrepreneur’s villa and serving building were completely eradicated.
-The Bötzow ensemble was left extensively derelict for decades and was listed as a protected site in 1990.
+This was reflected in the co-existence of the representative production yard together with a public beer garden, which became a popular destination for excursions.
+Following numerous extensions and conversions, the grounds were damaged in parts during World War II, and the entrepreneur’s villa and serving building were completely eradicated.
+The Bötzow ensemble was left extensively derelict for decades, before being listed as a protected heritage site in 1990.

 Ground floor plan